 10. Food crawl around Brady Street.
 Brady Street is home to some of Milwaukee's best food gems.
 There's Glorioso's Italian Market, Zaffiro's Pizza, Thai-Namite, Mimma's Cafe, and so much more!
 If you prefer to go at your own pace, pick a few places and get small plates or portions at each of them.
 If you prefer to have someone guide you around and get the most bang for your buck, I'd recommend trying out one of the Milwaukee Food Tours (as mentioned in #1) to try out a few different places while learning some history of the area.

 BONUS: Visit Old World 3rd Street and the Milwaukee Cheese Mart.
 Beer, brats, and cheese.
 That's really all that needs to be said about this popular area.
 It's definitely worth a look if you're into any of those things!

 Have you ever been to Milwaukee?
 What are your favorite things to eat, places to stay, or things to do?
 Comment below with more recommendations!

 Thank you to Travel Wisconsin and The Pfister Hotel for hosting my visit to Milwaukee.
+This post may include affiliate links, which comes at absolutely no cost to you.
+All proceeds go directly back into maintaining this website and making it better for you.
 All opinions are my own.